top of page

 All pupils study English, Maths, Science, core PE and Personal Development.
 These subjects take up 14 out of a pupil’s 25 lessons each week.
 Option subjects take up the remaining 11 lessons.
 They take 6 foundation courses in Year 9 (including a language and RE) and then refine this down to 3 options (4 if no language taken) in Year 10.

-These are the Foundation subjects we offer for Year 9 and GCSE:
+These are the Foundation subject we offer for Year 9 and GCSE:

 Computer Science has real relevance in our modern world.
 The course will give an in-depth understanding of how computer technology works and what goes on “behind the scenes”.